Sengyou: Collected Records Concerning the Tripitaka

 "By subjecting Buddhist scriptures to the textual criticism similar to that applied to the Confucian classics, Sengyou managed to elevate the literary and social status of the Tripiṭaka.”
 At the Liang court, Sengyou's work was overshadowed by the catalogue of Baochang (寶唱) who produced his catalogue in 521 CE.
 However, it is Sengyou's catalogue that survives.

-Sengyou was assisted in his literary work by his student, Liu Xie, who went on to write an important work on literary aesthetics.
+Sengyou was assisted in his literary work by his student, Liu Xie, who went on to write Wenxin Diaolong, an important work on literary aesthetics.